-- (a) Every drive-in commercial development, as listed in the C-2 (Drive-in Commercial) land use district shall: - (i) provide at least 10 parking stalls subject to the standards in Schedule 6 hereof; - (ii) clearly identify on site plans accompanying the development application the areas proposed for parking and vehicle circulation, including appropriate signs; - by means of a development agreement contract to provide hard surfacing and surface drainage to the satisfaction of the Development Officer, in consultation with appropriate municipal staff; - (iv) provide a waiting bay not less than 18.3 metres (60 ft.) in length on the lot for any take-out service window; - (v) provide adequate distance separation between all vehicle access points as well as between access points and streets or lanes to the satisfaction of the Development Authority; - (vi) ensure any vehicular access from Highway 3 is acceptable to Alberta Transportation; - (vii) screen parking and traffic circulation areas abutting side or rear lot boundaries with an opaque structure or fence, wall-or hedge or landscaping or any combination thereof to the satisfaction of the Development Authority; - (viii) provide landscaping of a type and amount satisfactory to the Development Authority. - (b) The Development Authority may waive or vary any of these provisions for drive-in commercial development wherever it concludes it is reasonable to do so.
+- 5039.
+Development shall comply with the following standards: - (a) Every drive-in commercial development, as listed in the C-2 (Drive-in Commercial) land use district shall:

+- (i) provide at least 10 parking stalls subject to the standards in Schedule 6 of this bylawhereof; - (ii) clearly identify on site plans accompanying the development application the areas proposed for parking and vehicle circulation, including appropriate signs; - (iii) by means of a development agreement contract to provide hard surfacing and surface drainage to the satisfaction of the Development Officer, in consultation with appropriate municipal staff; - (iv) provide a waiting bay not less than 18.3 metres (60 ft.) in length on the lot for any take-out service window; - (v) provide adequate distance separation between all vehicle access points as well as between access points and streets or lanes to the satisfaction of the Development Authority; - (vi) ensure any vehicular access from Highway 3 is acceptable to Alberta Transportation; - (vii) screen parking and traffic circulation areas abutting side or rear lot boundaries with an opaque structure or fence, wall or hedge or landscaping or any combination thereof to the satisfaction of the Development Authority; - (viii) provide landscaping of a type and amount satisfactory to the Development Authority. - (b) The Development Authority may waive or vary any of these provisions for drive-in commercial development wherever it concludes it is reasonable to do so.